Last modified: Nov 10, 2024

 public string Id { get; set; } = "people";

-public async Task<DataList> GetDataListAsync(string language, Dictionary<string, string> keyValuePairs)
+public Task<DataList> GetDataListAsync(string language, Dictionary<string, string> keyValuePairs)

 {